writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

               uses: errata-ai/vale-action@v1.5.0
 ```

-The final lines of code are inputs to the Github Action, which are described more below.
+The final lines of code are inputs to the GitHub Action, which are described more below.

-On lines 16 to 22, I am configuring the runner to use the five writing styles when performing the Vale checks:
+On lines 16 to 22, I am configuring the runner to use the four non-default writing styles when performing the Vale checks:

 ```yaml
               with: